Ortoscale/AWX_INSTALL/README.md

 login - admin,
 password - password

 Change info [here](https://github.com/Ortoscale/AWX_INSTALL/blob/master/add_config/krb5.conf).
-Have to change "WEBSITE.COM" to domain name and main domain contriller to yours.
+Have to change "WEBSITE.COM" to domain name and main domain controller to yours.
 Small letters should be small, large large.

 **Congratulations, you have installed awx**